adap/flower/doc/source/ref-changelog.md

 ### What's new?

+- **Add new Flower Rust SDK** ([#2546](https://github.com/adap/flower/pull/2546))

+  You can now write Rust clients for Flower!
+We also added a dummy quickstart example that shows how a Rust project using Rust would look like.

 - **Support custom** `ClientManager` **in** `start_driver()` ([#2292](https://github.com/adap/flower/pull/2292))

 - **Update REST API to support create and delete nodes** ([#2283](https://github.com/adap/flower/pull/2283))